 In this short guide, therefore, it might be helpful briefly to review:

 - why the ongoing security of your caravan is likely to be important;

 - the ways and means for keeping it secure;

 - the key issues affecting the insurance of your caravan;

-- questions revolving around the longer-term storage of the caravan; and
+- questions revolving around the longer-term storage for caravans; and

 - the factors you might want to take into account when choosing a storage site.